 Not Too Chilly?
 Switch to a Short-Sleeved Windshirt - My husband loves his when it's not cold enough for a full windshirt

 My husband has one of these short-sleeved wind shirts.
 If it's not super-cold, he likes having his arms free.
 This keeps your torso warm.
 Available in various colors and sizes.
-I tend to get chilled more easily than he does, so I stick with the long-sleeved windshirt above.
+I tend to get chilled more easily than he does, so I stick with the long-sleeved windshirt like the one above.

 Keep a Golf Vest in Your Bag for Chill Days